 Ultimate Madoka is a benevolent example in the same vein asGod.
 She is less a being and more an abstract concept, referred to as The Law of Cycles, powered by "multiple universes" all centered around her in a singularity, and when she was born she deleted a law of physics and rewrote the multiverse, past present and future, to insert herself as a fundamental force of all universes, absorbing the full karma of existence's suffering to prevent Magical Girls who suffer despair from ever witching out and instead sending them to Heaven.

-The end of Rebellion gives us Akuma Homura.
+The end of Rebellion has Akuma Homura.
 She manages to break Ultimate Madoka, takes her mortal self, then conquers existence and rewrites it to her designs as a paradise with an amnesiac Madoka as her pet.